omarsadat123/Thesis-Direct-Research-CSE491/Dense_PCE/Dense-PCE-main/readme.md

 For issues and questions:
 1. Check the troubleshooting section
+2. Run the test scripts: `python test_path_handling.py`
-2. Review the build logs
+3. Review the build logs and `graph_preprocessing.log`
-3. Open an issue on GitHub
+4. Open an issue on GitHub

+## 📖 Additional Documentation

+- **Build Instructions**: See `BUILD_INSTRUCTIONS.md` for detailed build procedures
+- **Graph Pipeline Guide**: See `GRAPH_PIPELINE_README.md` for comprehensive pipeline documentation
+- **Path Handling Tests**: Use `test_path_handling.py` to verify system setup

 ---

 **Note**: This integrated system provides significant performance improvements over the original file-based approach by eliminating I/O overhead and process spawning costs.
+The recent improvements ensure robust operation across different platforms and locations.